named-data-ndnSIM/ndnSIM/docs/source/applications.rst

   If ``Size`` is set to -1, Interests will be requested till the end of the simulation.

-NdnProducer
+Producer
 ^^^^^^^^^^^^

-:ndnsim:`NdnProducer` a simple Interest-sink application, which replying every incoming Interest with Data packet with a specified size and name same as in Interest.
+:ndnsim:`Producer` a simple Interest-sink application, which replying every incoming Interest with Data packet with a specified size and name same as in Interest.

 .. code-block:: c++

-   // Create application using the app helper NdnAppHelper consumerHelper ("ns3::NdnProducer");
+   // Create application using the app helper ndn::AppHelper consumerHelper ("ns3::ndn::Producer");

 Custom applications
 +++++++++++++++++++

-Applications interact with the core of the system using :ndnsim:`NdnAppFace` realization of Face abstraction.
+Applications interact with the core of the system using :ndnsim:`AppFace` realization of Face abstraction.
-To simplify implementation of specific NDN application, ndnSIM provides a base :ndnsim:`NdnApp` class that takes care of creating :ndnsim:`NdnAppFace` and registering it inside the NDN protocol stack, as well as provides default processing for incoming Interest and Data packets.
+To simplify implementation of specific NDN application, ndnSIM provides a base :ndnsim:`App` class that takes care of creating :ndnsim:`AppFace` and registering it inside the NDN protocol stack, as well as provides default processing for incoming Interest and Data packets.

 ..
-Base NdnApp class
+Base App class
 .. ^^^^^^^^^^^^^^^^^^